Sri Sri Jagadguru Shankaracharya Mahasamsthanam, Dakshinamanaya Sri Sharada Peetham, Sringeri

 The Jagadguru pointed out that the purpose of education can be fulfilled only if there is a total sense of sincerity driven by the thirst for knowledge.
 Securing a good certificate or passing with honours is different from securing proficiency in the branch of study.

-• Blessings are the monopoly of God and we must all pray for his gracious blessings.
+• Today God is altogether ignored and this is the cause of all our suffering and misery.
 Jagadguru Sri Chandrashekhara Bharati Mahaswamigal on Significance of God